en-wl/wordlist/README.md

 #### USAGE-NOTE

-The USAGE-NOTE is used to mark offensive, vulgar, slang, informal, non-standard and other similar words.
-At the moment the marking of offensive, vulgar only really covers the worst offenders and the marking of non-standard and similar words is very incomplete.
+The USAGE-NOTE is used to mark offensive, vulgar, slang, informal, non-standard, and other similar words.
+At the moment the marking of offensive, vulgar words only covers the worst offenders and the marking of non-standard and similar words is very incomplete.

+The current usage notes for offensive and vulgar words are:

+  * `offensive-1`: extremely offensive racial slurs which should generally not be used
+  * `offensive-2`: offensive racial slurs which should, also, in general, not be used but don't have the stigma in modern society as those in `offensive-1`
+  * `vulgar-1`: vulgar or swear words which should generally not be said around children
+  * `vulgar-3`: words which are considered vulgar, offensive, or taboo by some dictionaries, but are not nearly as strong as those in `vulgar-1`, and generally not considered swear words today.

+`offensive|vulgar-1|2` are marked as NOSUGGEST in Hunspell dictionaries to keep them from being suggested when a word is misspelled.

+The other usage notes in use are:

+  * `colloquial`
+  * `informal`
+  * `nonstandard`

 #### SPELLING and REGION